fohrloop/wakepy/docs/source/technical-details/wakepy-mode-lifecycle.md

     USER_CODE
 ```

-## States related to wakepy Modes

-There are five  different states related to activation and deactivation of wakepy Modes.
+Before we talk about the Mode lifecycle, let's introduce the different states a Mode can have.
+There are five different states related to any wakepy Mode lifecycle.
 Out of them, *three* are states of the Mode class:
 - ***Inactive***: The initial state of Modes.
 Also the state after deactivation.
 - ***Active***: Where USER_CODE is meant to be run in.
 - ***Activation Failed***: Possible state if activation fails.